Ash515/DigitalGyan/README.md

-# AudioBook  📓
+# Digital Gyan  📓
-A simple python application that reads the PDF files.
+A graphical user interface which automatically reads the book (Pdf, Word documents) and detects the page numbers.
+It is highly helpful to brings a reading habit to all individuals and also helpful to blind peoples to learn.

-# Tech Stacks ✨
+## Tech Stacks
-- Python
+Frontend - Python

-# 🚀&nbsp;Installation
+## Installation
 1. Clone the repository
 ```
 https://github.com/Ash515/AudioBook.git